Kicked-Ising Quantum Battery

-Moreover, we implement on \textsc{ibm\_torino}, quantum computer of $133$ superconducting qubits~\cite{ibm}, a KIC with $N=104$, largest implementable closed chain (Methods).
-We use $H_1^{zz}$ under PBC up to $m=12$ kicks which is the limit to obtain reliable results (\supsec~IV).
-Remarkably, IBM data greatly align with the analytical results, stressing the implementability of our models in current platforms.
-The flat regions in~\figlabel{fig:kic} after the first kick indicate the stability of our model, key feature for storing and extracting energy.
-The injected energy may undergo fluctuations during charging, which can turn a QB model as impractical~\cite{santos2019stable}.
-Consequently, it results of pivotal importance to suppress them, as our KIC model does~\footnote{As an example, when $J=0$ the energy oscillates as $(0,0.5,1,0.5,0)$ with kicks, fully charging without many-body interactions.
+Moreover, we implement on the superconducting-qubit platform \textsc{ibm\_torino}~\cite{ibm} a KIC with $N=104$, the largest implementable closed chain (see End Matter).
+We use $H_1^{zz}$ under PBC up to $m=12$ kicks, which was the limit to obtain reliable results~\cite{sm}.
+Remarkably, IBM data greatly align with the analytical results, stressing the feasibility of our models on current platforms.
+The plateaus in~\figlabel{fig:kic} prove their stability, a key feature for storing and extracting energy.
+The injected energy may undergo fluctuations along charging, which can render a QB model impractical~\cite{santos2019stable}.
+Consequently it is of pivotal importance to suppress them, as our KIC model does~\footnote{As an example, when $J=0$ the energy oscillates as $(0,0.5,1,0.5,0)$ with kicks, fully charging without many-body interactions.
 However, this scheme is impractical due to its instability, with stability arising at the self-dual point, where entanglement is leveraged.}.
 Furthermore, in Sec.
 II of Supplemental Material, we show that the protocol remains robust against imperfect implementations by studying the effects of disorder, long-range interactions, narrow pulses (coined as \emph{quasikicks}), and slower quenches for $\lambda(t)$~\cite{sm}.